zio/zio-quill/README.md

   query[Person].filter(p => p.name == "").delete
 }

-ctx.run(a)
+ctx.run(a) // = Long the number of rows deleted
 // DELETE FROM Person WHERE name = ''
 ```

 ### insert or update (upsert, conflict)

-Upsert is supported by Postgres, SQLite, and MySQL
+Upsert is supported by Postgres, SQLite, MySQL and H2 `onConflictIgnore` only (since v1.4.200 in PostgreSQL compatibility mode)

 #### Postgres and SQLite